 Marketplace Technologies Stack

-The trip execution engine
+1. The trip execution engine

-The frontline API
+2. The frontline API

 The frontline API directs requests from the driver and passenger mobile devices to other APIs and services.
 This is written in Node.js, except at the edge.
 It uses NGINX for the front end and performs SSL termination and some authentication.

-Real-time connection
+3. Real-time connection

-To seamlessly support the highest availability demands, the marketplace stack must receive information in real-time.
+To seamlessly support the highest availability demands, the marketplace stack must receive information in real time.
 Thus, the developers use Ringpop, a library for erecting cooperative distributed systems.
-Owing to this library, the developers get a highly-available connection with distributed databases such as Riak and DynamoDB.
+Owing to this library, the developers get a highly available connection with distributed databases such as Riak and DynamoDB.

-The matching logic
+4. The matching logic

-The matching algorithm, i.e., the system that manages alerts from drivers and riders in real-time and then matches them, are written in Go and Node.js.
+The matching algorithm, i.e., the system that manages alerts from drivers and riders in real-time and then matches them, is written in Go and Node.js.
 Riak is their distributed database, whereas Redis offers caching.

-Dynamic pricing optimization
+5. Dynamic pricing optimization

-Data streaming and machine learning
+6. Data streaming and machine learning

 Moving on, it is noteworthy to note that Uber has its own ML platform.
 In 2015, the company decided to scale ML in order to standardize tools and workflows and avoid ML anti-patterns.
 Consequently, they developed Michelangelo in 2017.

 Michelangelo is an AI and ML-powered platform that helps to manage data, evaluate and deploy models, make trend forecasts, and monitor prognosis.
-The ML platform comprises a mix of open source systems and in-house components such as:
+The ML platform comprises a mix of open-source systems and in-house components such as:

 • HDFS